lauhakari/dotfiles/readme.md

 mackup backup
 ```

-You can tweak the shell theme, the Oh My Zsh settings and much more.
+You can tweak the shell theme, the Bash settings and much more.
 Go through the files in this repo and tweak everthing to your liking.

 Enjoy your own Dotfiles!

 ## Thanks To...

-I first got the idea for starting this project by visiting the [Github does dotfiles](https://dotfiles.github.io/) project.
+[Dries Vints](https://github.com/driesvints/dotfiles), who made an awesome simplyfied version of a .dotfile repo, which this repo is based from.
 Both [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) were great sources of inspiration.
 [Sourabh Bajaj](https://twitter.com/sb2nov/)'s [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup/) proved to be invaluable.
+Other sources of inspiration and guidance:
-Thanks to [Taylor Otwell](https://twitter.com/taylorotwell) for [his awesome Zsh theme](https://github.com/taylorotwell/shell)!
-And lastly, I'd like to thank [Maxime Fabre](https://twitter.com/anahkiasen) for [his excellent presentation on Homebrew](https://speakerdeck.com/anahkiasen/a-storm-homebrewin) which made me migrate a lot to a `Brewfile` and [Mackup](https://github.com/lra/mackup).
+[Maxime Fabre](https://twitter.com/anahkiasen) for [his excellent presentation on Homebrew](https://speakerdeck.com/anahkiasen/a-storm-homebrewin) which made me migrate a lot to a `Brewfile`, [Github does dotfiles](https://dotfiles.github.io/) project and [Mackup](https://github.com/lra/mackup).

 In general, I'd like to thank every single one who open-sources their dotfiles for their effort to contribute something to the open-source community.
 Your work means the world! :earth_asia: :heart: